lifangy6/sexDisaggregate/README.md

 ## Description

-`sexDisaggregate` is is an R package that separates .csv datasets by sex, performs comparison visualization and helps users to examine their datasets from a sex-disaggregated perspective.
+`sexDisaggregate` is an R package that separates .csv datasets by sex, performs comparison visualization and helps users to examine their datasets from a sex-disaggregated perspective.

 ## Installation